-The prostate is a walnut-sized gland that is part of the male reproductive system, and is found below the bladder in the deepest part of the male pelvis (Fig.1).
+The prostate is a walnut-sized gland that is part of the male reproductive system and is found below the bladder in the deepest part of the male pelvis (Fig.1).
 The prostate gland helps produce and store seminal fluid, which is an important component of semen that helps provide nourishment for sperm.
-It wraps around the urethra below the bladder outlet, and together with the pelvic floor muscles is involved in control of urination.
-Fig. 1: The prostate gland is found below the urinary bladder deep in the male pelvis
+It wraps around the urethra below the bladder outlet, and together with the pelvic floor muscles is involved in the control of urination.

 As men get older, their prostate glands will invariably enlarge in size, resulting in one or more possible problems: (1) mechanical obstruction of the prostatic urethra and bladder outlet, leading to slow urinary stream, difficulty starting urination and incomplete bladder emptying; (2) inflammation of the prostate (known as prostatitis), where patients may experience urgent and frequent urination, pelvic discomfort or blood in the urine; and (3) cancerous change within the prostate gland, which if undetected may gradually then spread outside the prostate to the nearby lymph nodes and thereafter the bony skeleton.

-Once patients notice these symptoms, they should consult their urologist, who will usually perform the following investigations to assess the cause and extent of their urinary obstruction: (1) bedside ultrasonography of the prostate, bladder and kidneys; (2) uroflowmetry and residual urine measurement (Fig. 2); (3) digital rectal examination of the prostate to palpate for possible nodules on the prostate; and (4) blood tests to assess kidney function and likelihood of prostate cancer (known as prostatic-specific antigen or PSA).
+Once patients notice these symptoms, they should consult their urologist, who will usually perform the following investigations to assess the cause and extent of their urinary obstruction: (1) bedside ultrasonography of the prostate, bladder and kidneys; (2) uroflowmetry and residual urine measurement (Fig. 2); (3) digital rectal examination of the prostate to palpate for possible nodules on the prostate; and (4) blood tests to assess kidney function and the likelihood of prostate cancer (known as prostatic-specific antigen or PSA).
 In younger men with similar symptoms and a normal-sized prostate, or in chronic smokers with associated blood in the urine, the urologist may recommend further evaluation with cystoscopy, where a flexible endoscope is passed up the male urethra to assess the lower urinary tract for urethral strictures or bladder tumours as alternative causes for such obstructive symptoms.

 For most patients with early prostate obstruction, their symptoms are usually well controlled with medications known as alpha-blockers, which act on receptors in the bladder neck to relax the bladder outlet during urination.
-For men with large prostate glands more than 40gm in size, combination therapy of alpha-blockers with 5α-reductase inhibitors (5ARIs) eg. finasteride, has been demonstrated in several large studies to improve urine flow rates and bladder emptying, as well as reduce the likelihood of developing episodes of urinary retention.
-The latter acts by inhibiting the growth of cells within the prostate, and taken over a prolonged period of time will help decrease the prostate size.
+For men with large prostate glands more than 40gm in size, combination therapy of alpha-blockers with 5α-reductase inhibitors (5ARIs) eg. finasteride, has been demonstrated in several large studies to improve urine flow rates and bladder emptying, as well as to reduce the likelihood of developing episodes of urinary retention.
+The latter acts by inhibiting the growth of cells within the prostate, and when taken over a prolonged period, it will help decrease the prostate size.
 However, 5ARIs are often associated with erectile dysfunction and loss of libido as they also interfere with the effects of testosterone on the rest of the body.
 More recently, daily low-dose Cialis® (tadalafil) has also been reported to improve urinary flow, and may be considered as an alternative treatment to alpha-blockers in men with both prostate obstruction and erectile dysfunction.

-In patients whose obstructive prostate symptoms are not improved with medications, most urologists will recommend transurethral resection of the prostate (TURP) as the next treatment option.
+In patients whose obstructive prostate symptoms are not improving with medications, most urologists will recommend transurethral resection of the prostate (TURP) as the next treatment option.
 In TURP, once the patient is anaesthetized, the urologist passes a specially designed rigid endoscope up the penile urethra to reach the prostate gland.
-A cutting loop with high-energy electrical current is used to widen the prostatic channel by shaving away prostate pieces, which are then evacuated from the bladder by a special handheld pump and sent for laboratory assessment.
-After the prostatic channel is adequately widened, a urinary catheter is inserted through the urethra into the bladder and irrigation is commenced to wash out any bleeding from the raw surfaces of the prostate gland.
+A cutting loop with a high-energy electrical current is used to widen the prostatic channel by shaving away prostate pieces, which are then evacuated from the bladder by a special handheld pump and sent for laboratory assessment.
+After the prostatic channel is adequately widened, a urinary catheter is inserted through the urethra into the bladder, and irrigation is commenced to wash out any bleeding from the raw surfaces of the prostate gland.
 This is usually stopped the following day, and the catheter removed 2-3 days after TURP surgery.
-In most cases, patients have significantly improved urine flow, and are discharged without complications.
+In most cases, patients have significantly improved urine flow and are discharged without complications.

-Compared to earlier TURP technology using monopolar electrical energy, the incidence of such complications have dropped significantly with the advent of bipolar TURP2.
+Compared to earlier TURP technology using monopolar electrical energy, the incidence of such complications has dropped significantly with the advent of bipolar TURP2.
 In bipolar TURP, the high energy cutting loop allows the surgeon to cut and stop bleeding simultaneously, with much less collateral energy damage to the nerves in the pelvic floor and urinary sphincter.
 In addition, the use of normal saline as irrigation fluid in bipolar TURP (instead of glycine) has minimized the risk of TUR syndrome.
-This means that urologists are no longer under time pressure to stop the surgery after an hour for fear of causing the patient to become fluid overloaded with electrolyte imbalances, and can complete the surgery successfully in one sitting regardless of prostate gland size.
-As such, bipolar TURP devices have replaced monopolar TURP in most hospitals today as the standard operating system, and is recommended by the European Association of Urology for improved clinical outcomes.
+This means that urologists are no longer under time pressure to stop the surgery after an hour for fear of causing the patient to become fluid overloaded with electrolyte imbalances and can complete the surgery successfully in one sitting regardless of prostate gland size.
+As such, bipolar TURP devices have replaced monopolar TURP in most hospitals today as the standard operating system and are recommended by the European Association of Urology for improved clinical outcomes.

-In 2015, three different GreenLight™ lasers are in clinical use – the 80-W (KTP), 120-W HPS (LTO), and 180-W XPS (LTO) lasers.
+In 2015, three different GreenLight™ lasers were in clinical use – the 80-W (KTP), 120-W HPS (LTO), and 180-W XPS (LTO) lasers.
 The latter two laser systems (American Medical Systems, Minnetonka, USA) are currently in use in Singapore, with the 180-W XPS swiftly gaining popularity.
 The intermediate-term functional results of 532nm GreenLight™ laser vaporization therapy are comparable to TURP surgery3.
 There are also several papers validating its safety in “difficult prostates” such as patients with large glands >80ml, on anticoagulants, and those in urinary retention4.
-Given the published scientific data, the European Association of Urology now recommends GreenLight™ laser therapy as a safer surgical alternative to TURP surgery, and where available should be considered as first-line treatment in patients on anticoagulants or at high cardiovascular risk.
-Fig 5.
-Urologist performing GreenLight™ laser vaporization of the prostate.
+Given the published scientific data, the European Association of Urology now recommends GreenLight™ laser therapy as a safer surgical alternative to TURP surgery and if available, should be considered as first-line treatment in patients on anticoagulants or at high cardiovascular risk.

 Robotic surgery refers to the use of a robotic surgical platform known as the da Vinci® Surgical System (Intuitive Surgical, Sunnyvale, USA) to perform minimally invasive surgery through small incisions.
 This innovative technology comprises a surgical cart that is docked next to the operating table to small ports placed through incisions <1cm in the patient’s abdomen.
 Robotic wristed instruments are then passed through these small ports into the abdomen, which are controlled by the surgeon sitting at the operating console some distance away from the operating table.
 A binocular camera lens affords the surgeon a 3-dimensional view of the operating field, which can be magnified up to 12 times.
 The surgeon then manipulates the camera lens and the various robotic instruments at the console using the hand controls and pedals.
 These specially designed instruments afford the surgeon excellent precision and dexterity of surgical movement because of their patented robotic wrist technology.